ewan-harney/hpc_blast2taxonomizr/README.md

 The `02_run_taxonomizr_lca.sh` script takes the output from `blast_out`, and does the following:
 <br></br>

-1. If blast was run in array mode, chunks are merged (this is automatically detected)
+1. If blast was run in array mode, chunks are merged (automatically detected) to produce an `all_blast.out.tab` file.
-2. Blast results are filtered by pident (percentage of identical positions: column 3), which is provided by the user
+2. Blast results are filtered by percentage of identical positions, and optionally, alignment length.
+Hits containing key terms can also be filtered out optionally.
-3. The sensitivity of the LCA algorithm is further adjusted be varying the top percent arguement (see below).
+3. The sensitivity of the LCA algorithm is adjusted with the top percent arguement (see below).
-4. The output is a taxon path file (all the taxonomic levels to the lowest common ancestor), saved to `blast_out` and emailed to the user.
+4. The output is saved as a taxon path file (all the taxonomic levels to the lowest common ancestor) and emailed to the user.
 <br></br>

-This script carries out some preparation on the command line and then calls an R script called `02_taxonomizr_lca.R`.
-It produces an intermediate file `filtered_blast.out.tab` and a final output file called `taxonomizr_taxon_path.tsv`.
-<br></br>

 <b>To run the `02_run_taxonomizr_lca.sh` script you must provide:</b>
-* Minimum percentage identity (0-100) for the blast results to be considered by taxonomizr (-P)
+* Filter: Minimum percentage of identical positions (suggested values: 90-97) for a blast hit to be considered by taxonomizr (-P)
-* The Top Percent parameter (1-10) for lca calculation (-T)
+* The Top Percent parameter (suggested values: 1-10) for LCA calculation (-T)
-* Full path to the taxonomizr accessionTaxa.sql database (-B)
 * An email address (-E)
 <br></br>

-<b>Additionally, one can add an optional argument to exclude hits based on a search term:</b>
+<b>Additionally, one can add several optional arguments:</b>
+* Filter: Minimum length of alignment for a blast hit to be considered by taxonomizr (-L)
-* Search term enclosed within single quotes, e.g. 'uncultured eukaryote' (-G)
+* Filter: Search term for hits to be excluded.
+This is enclosed within single quotes, e.g. 'uncultured eukaryote' (-G)
+* Absolute path to the taxonomizr accessionTaxa.sql database (-B).
+See below for default.
+* Relative path of the results directory (-O).
+Defaults to `blast_out`.
 <br></br>

-Taxonomic assignment may be improved by removing some uncultured sequences (which have very little taxonomic information).
-Note that this will only work if blast was run with the files 'taxdb.btd' and 'taxdb.bti' present, which provide the additional taxonomic information.
-Exclusion is carried out with the [grep -v](https://www.gnu.org/software/grep/manual/grep.html) command, and more complex search terms can be built if required e.g. `-G 'uncultured eukaryote\|uncultured fungus'` will exclude ASVs if they feature either search term.
-You may want to run the `02_run_taxonomizr_lca.sh` script without -G and inspect the results of the intermediate output file blast_out/all_blast.out.tab before deciding whether to include -G (and if including it, which search terms would be appropriate).
+If running the analysis on BESSEMER, an up-to-date version of the taxonomizr database at `/shared/genomicsdb2/shared/r_taxonomizr/current/accessionTaxa.sql` will be used by default.
+You can also generate your own database using R (note that the file is rather large).
+For more details please refer to [taxonomizr](https://github.com/sherrillmix/taxonomizr).

+The script expects to find either `all_blast.out.tab` or `chunk0.fa_blast.out.tab` (which will be concatenated with other chunk files into `all_blast.out.tab`) in the `blast_out` directory.
+An alternative directory name can be provided, but it must contain either `all_blast.out.tab` or `chunk0.fa_blast.out.tab` (and other chunk files).

+Filtration of blast results produces an intermediate file called `filtered_blast.out.tab`, and once taxonomizr has been run, a final output file called `taxonomizr_taxon_path.tsv` is produced.
 <br></br>

+<font size="4"><b>4.2) Mandatory and optional filters in `02_run_taxonomizr_lca.sh` </b></font>
+<br><br>

 Blast will potentially output hundred of hits for each ASV.
-The minimum percentage identity threshold (-P) can be used to reduce the number of hits that are considered by taxonomizr.
-We suggest using a relatively high value to start with (90 or 95), which can be reduced if high numbers of NAs appear in the summary file.
+Various filters can be used to exclude low quality hits or unwanted hits.
 <br></br>

+Mandatory: The minimum percentage of identical postions (-P) threshold is used to reduce the number of hits that are considered by taxonomizr.
+We suggest using a high value (97).
+This can be reduced (as low as 95 or even 90) if high numbers of NAs appear in the summary file, but using a lower threshold will reduce the confidence in lower rank (e.g. species level) assignments.
+<br></br>

+Optional: The minimum length of alignment (-L) threshold excludes hits that only align for a short length of the ASV (ideally a blast hit will align across the entire length of the ASV).
+We suggest using a value (in bp) equivalent to 70-80% of the expected ASV length.
+Thus if your ASVs are approximately 200 bp long, you may want to set -L to 150.
+<br></br>

+Optional: Taxonomic assignment may be improved by removing certain blast hits (e.g. uncultured organisms which often lack taxonomic information).
+This filter will only work if blast was run with the files 'taxdb.btd' and 'taxdb.bti' present, which provide the additional information required for the search to work.
+Exclusion is carried out with the [grep -v](https://www.gnu.org/software/grep/manual/grep.html) command, and more complex search terms can be built if required e.g. `-G 'uncultured eukaryote\|environmental'` will exclude blast hits that feature either search term.
+<br></br>

+<font size="4"><b>4.3) The Top Percent parameter </b></font>
+<br><br>

-We also provide a 'Top Percent' value (-T) to further adjust sensitivity.
+It is also mandatory to include a 'Top Percent' value (-T), which is incorporated when the LCA is calculated.
 This filter removes any blast hits where the [bit score](https://www.metagenomics.wiki/tools/blast/evalue) is less than *100 minus T%* of the highest scoring blast hit.
 <br></br>

-Top Percent can be set to anything from 0 to 100, but values of 1-10 are most appropriate.
+Top Percent can be set to anything from 1 to 99, but values of 1-10 are most appropriate.
 Setting Top Percent to a low value (1.5, 2) will retain fewer blast hits and probably result in better taxonomic assignment.
-However if the ASVs derive from organisms with poor representation in the reference database then it may be better to set Top Percent higher (5-10).
+However if the ASVs derive from organisms with poor representation in the reference database then it may be better to set Top Percent higher (e.g. 5-10).
 The idea for the Top Percent filter is taken from MEGAN: for more information see the [MEGAN manual](https://software-ab.cs.uni-tuebingen.de/download/megan6/manual.pdf).
 <br></br>

-If running the analysis on BESSEMER, an up-to-date version of the taxonomizr database should be available at `/shared/genomicsdb2/shared/r_taxonomizr/current/accessionTaxa.sql`.
-You can also generate your own version using R (note that the file is rather large).
-For more details please refer to [taxonomizr](https://github.com/sherrillmix/taxonomizr).
-For deciding which values of -P and -T to use, we recommend initially using relatively strict (high) values for both, such as:
-* -P 95
-* -T 2
-<br></br>
+<font size="4"><b>4.4) Running the `02_run_taxonomizr_lca.sh` script </b></font>
+<br><br>

-Thus you might run the job like so:
+Using default arguments and suggested parameter values you might run the job like so:
 ```
-sbatch b2t_scripts/02_run_taxonomizr_lca.sh -P 95 -T 2 -B /shared/genomicsdb2/shared/r_taxonomizr/current/accessionTaxa.sql -E user@university.ac.uk
+sbatch b2t_scripts/02_run_taxonomizr_lca.sh -P 97 -T 2 -E user@university.ac.uk
 ```
-If you wish to exclude hits containing 'uncultured eukaryote' in their name you would include the optional -G argument:
+If you wish to exclude 'uncultured eukaryote' hits, and those which are less than 75% of your expected ASV size of 100 bp (i.e. 75 bp) you might run the job like so:
 ```
-sbatch b2t_scripts/02_run_taxonomizr_lca.sh -P 95 -T 2 -G 'uncultured eukaryote' -B /shared/genomicsdb2/shared/r_taxonomizr/current/accessionTaxa.sql -E user@university.ac.uk
+sbatch b2t_scripts/02_run_taxonomizr_lca.sh -P 97 -L 75 -T 2 -G 'uncultured eukaryote' -E user@university.ac.uk
 ```
 </details>
 <br>